-Extended-release (ER) azithromycin (Zmax) is the first anti-pneumonia antibiotic that can be given in a single dose.
+ER azithromycin (Zmax) is the first anti-pneumonia antibiotic that can be given in a single dose.
 It is effective against Gram-positive, Gram-negative, and atypical bacteria.
-A single-dose ER antibiotic decreases the likelihood that a patient will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.
+A single-dose ER antibiotic decreases the likelihood that a person will stop taking the antibiotic early, which rapidly contributes to the development of drug-resistant bacteria.

 Aminoglycosides (gentamicin, tobramycin, and amikacin) are given by injection for very serious bacterial infections.
 Some are available in inhaled forms.
 Others can be applied in a solution directly to mucus membranes, skin, or body cavities.
 They can have very serious side effects, including:

 Lincosamides prevent bacteria from reproducing.
 The only member of this group in clinical use is clindamycin (Cleocin).
 This antibiotic is useful against anaerobic bacteria, S pneumoniae and S aureus, but not against H influenzae.

 Glycopeptides (vancomycin) are used for S aureus infections that have become resistant to standard antibiotics.
 The drug must be given intravenously for pneumonia and other infections beyond the intestinal tract.
 The newest glycopeptide, a derivative of vancomycin, is called telavancin (Vibativ).
 It has an indication for the treatment of hospital-acquired Gram-positive pneumonia when alternative treatments are not suitable.